brunokoga/Montevideo/ultimateMagic_dir/spells/sanctifyCorpse.md

 **Saving Throw** none; **Spell Resistance** no

 This spell blesses a corpse with positive energy, preventing it from being turned into an undead creature.
 Attempts to raise the corpse as an undead automatically fail.
-If the corpse is of a person slain by a creature that creates undead out of its slain foes (such as a shadow, vampire, or wraith), that effect is delayed until the end of this spell.
+If the corpse is of a person slain by a creature that creates undead out of its slain foes (such as a shadow, vampire, or wraith, that effect is delayed until the end of this spell.
 It is possible to protect a corpse for an extended time by casting this spell each day.

-_Sanctify corpse_ can be made permanent with a _ [permanency](spells/permanency#_permanency)_ spell by a caster of 9th level or higher for the cost of 500 gp.
+_Sanctify corpse_ can be made permanent with a _ [permanency](spell_dir/permanency#_permanency_ spell by a caster of 9th level or higher for the cost of 500 gp.